m-GDEV/ifetch/README.md

 ## Dependencies
 	* A Linux system (currently, ifetch does not support any other OS).
 	* Core Linux system utilities (date, cat, grep, cut, rev, uname, ps, echo, uptime, lspci, free, awk, sed) **Do not be intimidated!
-You most likely have all of these pre-installed on your system**
+You most likely have all of these pre-installed on your system.**

 ## Contributions
 Although I think I've added all the relevant infomation needed to the script, feel free to create a pull request.
 I'll take a look